Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/FIGURES_PLAN.md

          0.1    1     10    100   1000
 ```

-**Caption**: The same SeizureTransformer predictions evaluated with four scoring methods on TUSZ v2.0.3 reveal a 17× spread in false alarm rates.
+**Caption**: The same SeizureTransformer predictions evaluated with four scoring methods on TUSZ v2.0.3 reveal an ≈16× spread in false alarm rates.
 The model's 1 FA/24h achievement was on Dianalund dataset, not TUSZ.

 ### Figure 2: Scoring Method Comparison (EXPLAINER)
 **Type**: Timeline visualization showing how each method counts detections